This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 • Shortening – This is necessary as it makes the chocolate creamy and ensures that the chocolate coating is smooth on these peanut butter balls.

-How to make Chocolate Peanut Butter Balls:
+How to Make Chocolate Peanut Butter Balls

-• Once all of the confectioners sugar is incorporated into the peanut butter mixture, you can start making your balls.
-Simply pinch off a small amount and roll between your hands to form a small ball.
+Step 5 – Simply pinch off a small amount and roll between your hands to form a small ball.
 I use a cookie scoop.
 Place the peanut butter balls on the prepared cookie sheet with waxed paper.

-How to Coat the Peanut Butter Balls:
+How to Coat Peanut Butter Balls

-• Then one at a time, drop your peanut butter balls into the melted chocolate chips.
+Step 2 – Then one at a time, drop your peanut butter balls into the melted chocolate chips.
 Lift the ball out of the milk chocolate with a fork, allow the excess chocolate to drip off and then transfer it to the waxed paper.

 • Make sure the Peanut Butter Balls are frozen before dipping.
 This will make sure that the balls don’t fall apart.